chrpkorir/AirBnB_clone/README.md

 | models | user.py | Creates class `user` |
 | models/engine/ | file_storage.py | Serializes instances to a JSON file and deserializes JSON file to instances |

-this is the end of phase one
+this is the end of phase one , sql hopefull nex